Original Cast Album: Company: Influence and legacy

 The film earned a brief rave in The New York Times when slated for a theatrical screening at the IFC Center in October 2014.

-The film serves as the basis for the parody Original Cast Album: Co-Op, a mockumentary depicting the cast album recording session for a 1970s musical about a New York City apartment cooperative.
+The film serves as the basis for the parody Original Cast Album: Co-Op, an episode from the Emmy Award-nominated mockumentary series Documentary Now depicting the cast album recording session for a 1970s musical about a New York City apartment cooperative.
 The New York Times television critic Mike Hale interviewed Pennebaker and Sondheim about the comedy spoof when it first aired in February 2019.
 A conversation about the parody episode, recorded in 2020, was included in the Criterion release the following year.

 Home media

+First released on Laserdisc and videocassette by RCA Victor in 1992, the film was later released on DVD in 2001.

 The Criterion Channel began streaming the documentary, to wide acclaim, on June 15, 2020, along with a 2001 commentary recorded by Pennebaker, Harold Prince, and Elaine Stritch, offering their insights on both the original Broadway production, as well as the documentary itself.
 Prince shares his account of Dean Jones' experience and the challenges of playing the lead.
 Prince observes that no one was better in the very difficult part than Jones.

 The Criterion Collection released a special DVD and Blu-ray edition of the documentary on August 17, 2021.
 A restored 4K transfer of the film, the release features newly-produced and archival special features including a new commentary with Sondheim, along with the parody Original Cast Album: Co-Op.